Gyu-Chul/RAGIT/README.md

 ## 📄 License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the CC-BY-NC-4.0 License.